Budweiser: Marketing

 Anheuser-Busch has placed Budweiser as an official partner and sponsor of Major League Soccer and Los Angeles Galaxy and was the headline sponsor of the British Basketball League in the 1990s.
 Anheuser-Busch has also placed Budweiser as an official sponsor of the Premier League and the presenting sponsor of the FA Cup.

-In the early 20th century, the company commissioned a play-on-words song called "Under the Anheuser Bush," which was recorded by several early phonograph companies.
+In the early 20th century, the company commissioned a play-on-words song called "Under the Anheuser Bush", which was recorded by several early phonograph companies.

 In 2009, Anheuser-Busch partnered with popular Chinese video-sharing site Tudou.com for a user-generated online video contest.
 The contest encouraged users to submit ideas that included ants for a Bud TV spot set to run in February 2010 during Chinese New Year.

 In 2010, Budweiser produced an online reality TV series centered around the 2010 FIFA World Cup in South Africa called Bud House, following the lives of 32 international soccer fans (one representing each nation in the World Cup) living together in a house in South Africa.

 Anheuser-Busch advertises the Budweiser brand heavily, expending $449 million in 2012 in the United States alone.
 Presenting Budweiser as the most advertised drink brand in America, and accounted for a third of the company's US marketing budget.

 On November 5, 2012, Anheuser-Busch asked Paramount Pictures to obscure or remove the Budweiser logo from the film Flight (2012), directed by Robert Zemeckis and starring Denzel Washington.

 In an advertisement titled "Brewed the Hard Way" which aired during Super Bowl XLIX, Budweiser touted itself as "Proudly A Macro Beer", distinguishing it from smaller production craft beers.

 In 2016, Beer Park by Budweiser opened on the Las Vegas Strip.

 On October 7, 2016, the Budweiser Clydesdales made a special appearance on the Danforth Campus at Washington University in St. Louis ahead of the presidential debate.
 A special batch beer named Lilly's Lager was exclusively brewed for the occasion.

-In December 2020, Budweiser sent personalized bottles of beer to every goalkeeper who Lionel Messi had scored against.
+In December 2020, Budweiser sent personalized bottles of beer to every goalkeeper against whom Lionel Messi had scored.